olafurjohannsson/tftp-client/README.md

 Description:

-Scripts and GUI that implements að client that Reads/Write's using the Tftp (Trivial File Transfer Protocol) desctribed in RFC 1350.
+Scripts and GUI that implements a client that Reads/Write's using the TFTP (Trivial File Transfer Protocol) desctribed in RFC 1350.

-tftp_cmd.py is a command line script requires at least three arguments host, command and filename.
-It also has two optional arguments, port and alt_name.
+cmd.py is a command line script requires at least three arguments: host, command and filename.
+It also has two optional arguments, port and alternative name.

-tftp_cmd2.py is a command line script that implements the same features, but instead of command line arguments it promts user for input.
+cmd2.py is a command line script that implements the same features, but instead of command line arguments it promts user for input.

-tftp_gui.py is a gui version of the client.
-It can be initalized from the command line or by double clicking the tftp_gui.py file.
+gui.py is a gui version of the client.
+It can be initalized from the command line or by double clicking the gui.py file.

 **************************************************

-usage: tftp_cmd.py [-h] [-p PORT] [-a ALT_NAME] host command file_name
+usage: cmd.py [-h] [-p PORT] [-a ALT_NAME] host command file_name

-tftp_cmd.py tftp.example.com writes sample.txt
+cmd.py tftp.example.com writes sample.txt
 	# Writes the file sample.txt to tftp.example.com

-tftp_cmd.py tftp.example.com skrifar sample.txt -p 102 -a skra.txt
+cmd.py tftp.example.com skrifar sample.txt -p 102 -a skra.txt
 	# Writes the file sample.txt to tftp.example.com on port 102 as skra.txt

-tftp_cmd.py tftp.example.com reads sample.txt
+cmd.py tftp.example.com reads sample.txt
 	# Reads the file sample.txt from tftp.example.com

-tftp_cmd.py tftp.example.com lesa sample.txt -p 102 -a skra.txt
+cmd.py tftp.example.com lesa sample.txt -p 102 -a skra.txt
 	# Reads the file sample.txt from tftp.example.com on port 102 as skra.txt